· 6 min read

 Mouth breathing disrupts:

-Oxygen Intake: "Enzymes responsible for nitric oxide production have been demonstrated both in the nose and in the paranasal sinuses.
-Nitric oxide is a potent bronchodilator and vasodilator.
-Therefore it helps lower blood pressure and significantly increases the lungs’ oxygen-absorbing capacity.
-(1)" Nasal breathing produces nitric oxide, which improves oxygen efficiency.
-Mouth breathing bypasses this process, leading to less restorative sleep, heart disease, and stokes.
+• Oxygen Intake: Nasal breathing produces nitric oxide, which improves oxygen efficiency.
+Mouth breathing bypasses this process, leading to less restorative sleep, heart disease, and strokes.

-Normal Facial Growth: If left untreated mouth breathers "develop long, narrow faces, narrow mouths, high palatal vaults, dental malocclusion, gummy smiles (1)" as an adult.
+• Normal Facial Growth: If left untreated, mouth breathers develop long, narrow faces, narrow mouths, high palatal vaults, dental malocclusion, gummy smiles.

 Over time, these issues can take a toll, leading to chronic fatigue, brain fog, and reduced performance—despite all your efforts to prioritize health and wellness.